-Bomba Estéreo is an Electro-Tropical or Psychedelic-Cumbia band from Bogotá, Colombia led by bass and keyboard player Simón Mejía and singer Liliana “Li” Saumet.
+Bomba Estéreo is a psychedelic-cumbia band from Bogotá, Colombia led by bass and keyboard player Simón Mejía and singer Liliana “Li” Saumet.

 Bomba Estéreo translates literally as “stereo bomb,” but is Colombian slang for a really great party.
 We know how to party.
 That’s why you love us.